awei01/katsu-site-source/posts/2012-01-30-the-ins-and-outs-of-showing-cuff.md

 A half inch of cuff exposed.

 Following with the trend some men, usually with a skinny cut suit, show up to 1" of cuff.
 Any more cuff than this showing- especially when one's arms are down- tends to throw off the proportions of the jacket.

 [![](http://4.bp.blogspot.com/-D0KyQ-v-KGA/TyGIu30bqlI/AAAAAAAABH8/h9EQMlC1I3A/s320/cuff_3.jpg)](http://4.bp.blogspot.com/-D0KyQ-v-KGA/TyGIu30bqlI/AAAAAAAABH8/h9EQMlC1I3A/s1600/cuff_3.jpg)

 One inch of cuff exposed.

 How much cuff do you show?
 Want a second opinion?
 Make an appointment with a style consultant today who can help you navigate the tricky world of suit sleeves.
-Send us an email at [info@9tailors.com](mailto:info@9tailors.com) to have your conundrum settled once and for all!
+Send us an email at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to have your conundrum settled once and for all!